-The mountains, hills and rugged terrain of Great Britain provide a stunning backdrop to our new MTB Leadership Award, as the skills of effective Leadership are outlined through practical and engaging activities at some of the best outdoor venues throughout the country.
+Great Britain provides a stunning backdrop to our MTB Leadership Awards.
+The skills of effective Leadership are outlined through practical and engaging training at some of the best outdoor venues throughout the country.

-Level 1 Mountain Bike Leadership is a site-specific award designed for organisations such as Outdoor Education Centres.
-The aim of this award is to upskill members of staff to a standard that enables them to lead introductory level mountain bike rides on set routes in a safe and enjoyable environment.
+Outdoor Centre Accreditation and the Level 1 Award are site-specific and are designed for organisations such as Outdoor Activity Centres, Colleges or Trail Centres.
+The aim of this award is to upskill members of staff or volunteers, either from a basic level of MTB proficiency or from 'in-house' training.
+The Level 1 leaders will be trained to a standard that enables them to lead introductory level mountain bike rides on limited pre-determined routes in a safe and enjoyable environment.

-Put simply, British Cycling’s Level 2 Mountain Bike Leadership Award enables experienced mountain bikers to safely guide riders in mountainous terrain and provide them with a great day out.
+The Level 2 Award enables experienced mountain bikers to safely guide riders through mountainous terrain and provide them with a great day out.

-The award is ideal for anyone with experience in mountain biking, who is either working in the outdoor sector or simply has a personal interest in gaining all the information needed to go out on their mountain bike, be safe and have fun.
+The award is ideal for anyone with experience in mountain biking, who is either working in the outdoor sector, volunteering at a club or simply has a personal interest in gaining additional skills.
+These skills can be used to lead a ride on a mountain bike, be safe and have fun.

-As we all know, mountainous terrain is not always simple – and nor should it be – and when operating in the great outdoors it is crucial that a mountain bike leader is properly trained and qualified to deal with all eventualities.
-The Level 2 qualification provides expert advice to enable you to be confident as a leader in a variety of terrain, while allowing you the freedom to tailor rides to suit you and your group’s need.
+Mountainous terrain is not always simple – and nor should it be – and when operating in the great outdoors it is crucial that a mountain bike leader is properly trained and qualified to deal with all eventualities.
+The Level 2 qualification provides expert advice to enable you to be confident as a leader in a variety of terrain, while allowing you the freedom to tailor rides to suit you and your group’s needs